enr/xite/src/xite/markdown/plugins.md

             suffix = '_'
         }
         sources {
-            // a map of: source directory   -> sub directory (of main destination dir) for these resources
-            // if you want resources deploied in the root, leave an empty string as sub directory
-            // relative paths are allowed
-            // not existing paths are skipped, but the process continue without errors additionals = ['d:/dev/resources':'d-dev', '/tmp/blah':'tmp-blah', 'my/root':'']
+            additionals = [ 'd:/dev/resources':'d-dev',
+                            '/tmp/blah':'tmp-blah',
+                            'my/root':'']
         }
         excludedFilenameSuffix = ['~']
     }

+The 'sources' property is a map with, as key a source directory and as value a sub directory (relative to the main destination dir) for these resources.

+If you want resources deploied in the root, leave an empty string as sub directory.

+Relative paths are allowed.

+Not existing paths are skipped, but the process continue without errors, so you can add paths for every system you have access to.

+ie

+    additionals = [ 'd:/my/win/resources':'dest',
+                    '/tmp/my/nix/resources':'dest',
+                    '/Users/me/my/mac/resources':'dest']

 Variables can be included in your resources.